-As a member of this hub, you can connect with colleagues around the world to leverage joint expertise and build collaborations that seek to increase the understanding of better practices for faith engagement in ending trafficking and modern slavery.
+Joining the AHT-MS Hub is free for everyone.
+As a member of this Hub, you can connect with colleagues around the world to share expertise and build collaborations that improve understanding and practices for faith engagement in ending trafficking and modern slavery.
 We welcome you to share resources and other learnings with peers.

-We hope that members will be seekers and gatherers of knowledge to spur each other on towards informing and improving policy and practice between faith groups, humanitarian, and development communities.
+We hope that members will be seekers and gatherers of knowledge and spur each other on towards informing and improving policy and practice between faith groups, humanitarian, and development communities.

-The co-chairs of the JLI Learning Hub Anti-Human Trafficking and Modern Slavery are:
+The co-chairs of the JLI Learning Hub Anti-Human Trafficking and Modern Slavery Hub are: